-Leveraging Facebook for your digital marketing strategy has been proven to be quite effective.
-It’s has become one of the most used advertising channels for digital marketing professionals and also becoming popular with novice users.
+Leveraging paid Facebook ads for your digital marketing strategy has been proven to be quite effective.
+It has become one of the most used advertising channels for digital marketing professionals and is also becoming popular with novice users.

 Thousands of companies advertise each day through Facebook.
 Unless you know what you are doing, it can be a very rough market.
-To get the most out of your advertising budget, you need to determine who your target audience is and zero in on them.
+In order to be successful in this realm and to get the most out of your advertising budget, you need to determine who your target audience is and zero in on them.
+Read further to learn more.

 Laser Focused Ad Targeting